bcgov/invasivesBC-mussels-iOS/ipad/Views/Form/readme.md

 or we can also handle other changes we need to make to the view based on the new value before storing it.

 ### Changing a field type
-You can easily change the type of a field by changing the `InputItem` type it uses.&nbsp;
+You can easily change the type of a field by changing the `InputItem` type it uses. &nbsp;

-&nbsp;
+Note: When you change the model, you also need to add [a migration](https://realm.io/docs/swift/latest/#migrations), otherwise the application will crash.
+A quick workaround would be to re-install the application.&nbsp;

 If the type of variable in the model doesnt need to change, then you only need to change the field type.&nbsp;
 For example: We have many ways to display a boolean field. if we want to change the `isNewPassportIssued` field to use a regular switch instead of using radio buttons, we can do the following: